 For maximum effect, before disinfecting with vinegar, remove any visible surface grime and wash down the surface with hot and soapy water.

-Now disinfect the surface with vinegar by spraying it to the surface.
+Now disinfect the surface with vinegar by spraying it on the surface.
 Then wipe it down with a clean cloth and allow surfaces to air dry after wiping.ALWAYS use protective eyewear and rubber gloves before handling it as this vinegar is 6 times stronger than standard household vinegar.

 Also, follow the instructions on the label as vinegar may cause staining on some surfaces like granite, soapstone, and marble countertops.